Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Learning Feasible Constraints

 \section{Learning Feasible Constraints}

-In this section, we introduce the feasible cost set which represents the physical constraint set.
-To quantify the accuracy of an estimated cost set, we introduce how its estimation error can be bounded by the estimation error of the environmental dynamics and the expert policy.
+This section formally defines the feasible cost set and investigates how estimation errors of the inferred cost functions can be bounded by imperfections in the estimates of both transition dynamics and the expert policy.